 Fleeing the scene of an automobile accident in Nevada is illegal, even when the collision was not the fault of the individual fleeing.
 All individuals involved in a car collision in Nevada are required to exchange contact and insurance information with others involved.
 Fleeing the scene where there was property damage may result in a misdemeanor, but fleeing the scene when there was an injury or death may result in a felony.

 Drivers involved in collisions that result in the injury of another individual are required by law to assist that individual in seeking medical care.Hit and run charges may result in steep fees and even jail time.
-Make sure to speak to an auto accident attorney in Las Vegas if you are a victim of a hit-and-run accident.
+Make sure to speak to a personal injury lawyer in Las Vegas if you are a victim of a hit-and-run accident.

 Traffic intersections, and the laws that go with them, are necessary for the smooth functioning on roads throughout Nevada.
 Las Vegas is notorious for having some of the largest intersections in Nevada.
 As intersections are where traffic from multiple directions collide, it’s obvious that collisions may occur.
 Most intersection collisions are caused because a driver fails to yield the right-of-way.